MichaelRWolf/Katas-mkienenb/Fizz Buzz in Rust Using Functional Programming Style.md

+# CodexPedia (from toolbot.ai)

+I typed the following phrase to https://www.toolbot.ai/apps/CodexPedia...
+> Fizz Buzz in Rust Using Functional Programming Techniques

+...then clicked `Copy results as Markdown` at the bottom of the page.
+The remainder of this document is that Markdown.
+The code fragments became the [initial branch](https://github.com/MichaelRWolf/Katas/tree/FizzBuzz(Rust)) in [my Kata repo](https://github.com/MichaelRWolf/Katas) in GitHub.

+It is working code.
+It is helpful English explanation.
+It saved me _hours_ of digital ditch digging to get basic syntax that I could modify.
+It eliminated that start-up toil.

+---

 # Fizz Buzz in Rust Using Functional Programming Techniques

 Rust is a powerful modern language that allows for writing efficient and reliable code.
 Functional programming techniques allow for writing code in a concise and declarative way that is easier to reason about.
 This can be especially helpful when writing programs for solving puzzles like Fizz Buzz.